BardezAnAvatar/BGEE-Caster-Crafting/.research/scroll-plan.md

 1. Get scroll list for base game
 1. Create a scroll registry manually for the base game
 1. Install this to the metadata dir
+1. Get spell list data
+    - Each spell that is valid in the game, and what tradition it lies with
+    - I am currently leaning towards a maintained registry-based on installed mods.
+        - Why?
+With Olwyn's mod, spells are not in the SP__XYYY format; spells are either not added to level up screens (arcane) or they are given by way of kit abilities (druid/ranger), which also get mixed up with innate abilities.
+When this becomes evaluated, there is no _clean_ or _good_ method to differentiate spells, innates, etc.
+        - Grammarsalad attempted to resolve the problem with reading _all spells_ and filtering them out.
+        While it was a valiant effort, it relied on two opcodes to identify spells, target and point target; any self-buffs are missed.
+Further, these self-buffs rarely have all the same opcodes.
+            - I suppose we could look for opcode for displaying a portrait icon...
+            - The method also doesn't account for hidden spells (which some are granted back via kit 2DAs, such as shaman spells, ranger spells in Olvyn, etc.), only somewhat for duplicates, and so on.
+        - The impact of this is that I would have components to install based on detected mods: a component for IWD-ification, one for Olvyn, etc. It would be a manual registry.

 ## Component: Missing Scrolls